jayagullano/CMS-Blog-Project/README.md

 # CMS-Blog-Project
-This is a blog project using the techniques learnt from the Udemy Course: PHP for Beginners - Become a PHP Master - CMS Project by Edwin Diaz
+This is a blog project using the techniques from the Udemy Course: PHP for Beginners - Become a PHP Master - CMS Project by Edwin Diaz